Low Back Pain

 A patient’s history can help identify10,11,12::

-• Clarify back-dominant symptoms (including buttocks) vs leg-dominant symptoms (below-the buttock symptoms).
+• Back-dominant symptoms (including buttocks) vs leg-dominant symptoms (below-the buttock symptoms).

 • Onset and duration (acute <6 weeks, subacute 6-12 weeks, chronic >12 weeks).

-• Intermittent vs constant symptoms; aggravating/relieving movements and positions.
+• Intermittent vs constant symptoms; aggravating/alleviating movements and positions.

 • Screen for serious pathology (red flags) and psychosocial factors (yellow flags) for chronicity.